Dental Hygiene Program Frequently Asked Questions

 Question 4: How many people are selected each year?

 Twelve students are accepted into the program each year.
-Two applicants are also selected to serve as alternates in case an accepted student declines admission.
+Two applicants are also selected to serve as alternates and two are selected as stand-bys in case an accepted student declines admission.

 Question 5: What are the criteria for admission to the program?

-Please see Admissions procedures and selection criteria.
-Selection is based on a point system by the selection committee.
+Please see the Application Procedure and the Selection Criteria.
+Selection is based on a point system determined by the selection committee.
 Top candidates will be scheduled for an interview with the admission committee.
 Points will be awarded based on questions and other documentation provided by the applicant.

 Applicants must be 18 years of age by the start of clinical courses, which begin the second semester (Fall) of the program.